atidyshirt/University/COSC264/notes.md

 ##### Orthogonal Schemes

-Orthogonal schemes the behaviour of one station does not influence the behaviour of your input The goal is to achieve collision free communication.
+In Orthogonal schemes the behaviour of one station does not influence the behaviour of other stations.
+The goal is to achieve collision free communication.

+There are four types of orthogonal schemes:
+- FDMA (Frequency Division Multiple Access)
+- TDMA (Time Division Multiple Access)
+- SDMA (Space Division Multiple Access)
+- CDMA (Code Division Multiple Access)
+    * Note: In this course we will not discuss `SDMA` and `CDMA`

 ##### Frequency Division Multiple Access (FDMA)

+A channel's bandwidth is sumdivided into *N sub-channels*

+Between the sub-channels and at the fringe of the channel there are *guard bands*:
+- Reduction of adjecent-channel interference, robustness against imperfect frequency synchronization

+A sub-channel is *exclusively*  assigned to a station *i* on a longer-term basis for transmission of data, **no other station is allowed to transmit on this channel**.

+To receive data a station must do the following:
+- Either possess a separate receiver for each channel or
+- have a single tunable receiver that must be switched to a specific channel before data can be received on it
+    - Problems: coordination/rendez-vous, tuning times

 An example of this is FM Radio, as we have a center frequency that we are based around, we have enough distance to allow the user to not interfere with frequencies above and below.